David Reubeni

-David Reubeni (1490–1535/1541?) was a mysterious Jewish "half-mystic, half-adventurer."
+David Reubeni (דוד הראובני;1490–1535/1541?) a was a Jewish mystic and adventurer.
 Reubeni presented military and political plans to various Christian rulers in Europe.
 His proposals, which combined political-military strategies with eschatological elements, along with his origin and enigmatic personality, remain partially understood.

-Reubeni managed to secure an audience with king John (João) of Portugal in November 1525, supported by a letter of recommendation from Pope Clement VII.
-Reubeni consistently asserted that he was the son of the deceased "King Suleiman of Ḥabor" and claimed to have served as the Minister of War for that kingdom, now ruled by his elder brother, King Joseph of Ḥabor.
+Reubeni managed to secure an audience with king John III of Portugal in November 1525, supported by a letter of recommendation from Pope Clement VII.
+Reubeni consistently asserted that he was the son of the deceased "King Suleiman of Ḥabor" and claimed to have served as the minister of war for that kingdom, now ruled by his elder brother, King Joseph of Ḥabor.
 Some scholars regard his claims of nobility as fraud.
 According to his accounts, this kingdom had 300,000 "Israelite" subjects.
 Initially, the Portuguese king was intrigued by Reubeni's proposals and agreed to provide Portuguese arms.
 However, after five months, Reubeni fell into ill repute with the king of Portugal, who perhaps distrusted his motives, and was asked by the king to leave his kingdom.
-Reubeni was subsequently taken to Spain and was assigned to the Inquisition in Llerena, where he is presumed to have been executed around 1541.
+Reubeni was subsequently taken to Spain and handed over to the Spanish Inquisition in Llerena, Badajoz, where he is presumed to have been executed c.
+1541.

 Biography

 Origin

-The mysteries of Reubeni's origins are manifold, and have not been solved to this day.
-Gedaliah ibn Yahya ben Joseph speaks of him as being "a man of dark complexion, like a Negro, and of low stature," his place of origin remains a mystery.
-Ibn Yahya elaborates, furthermore, that when David Reubeni visited Portugal, he stood in need of interpreters who escorted him in his journey, since he was only familiar with the Hebrew and Arabic languages.
+Reubeni's origins remain unknown.
+That said, Gedaliah ibn Yahya ben Joseph, in Sefer Shalshelet Ha-Kabbalah (Book [of] the Chain of Tradition), described him as "a man of dark complexion, like a Negro, and of low stature."
+Ibn Yahya ben Joseph elaborates that when Reubeni visited Portugal, he needed interpreters who escorted him on his journey since he spoke only Hebrew and Arabic.

-Reubeni stated that he was born around 1490 in a place referred to variously as Ḥabor or Khaybar, which was subsequently identified with a place of a similar name in the central Hejaz in the Arabian Peninsula.
-He related that he had been sent by his brother, King Joseph, who ruled the kingdom with seventy elders, who was seeking alliances against the Turks conquering the area for its great wealth.
+According to historian Aaron Zeev Aescoly, Reubeni reported that he was born around 1490 in a place referred to as Ḥabor (Khaybar), which was subsequently identified with a place with a similar name in the central Hejaz of the Arabian Peninsula.
+Reubeni related that he had been sent by his brother, King Joseph, who ruled Ḥabor with seventy elders and was seeking alliances against the Turks conquering the area for its great wealth.

-Another version is that his true origin was at a port called Cranganore, along the Malabar Coast of India, where a large and well-organized Jewish community had lived for many centuries.
+Another version is that his true origin was at Cranganore, on the Malabar Coast of India, where a large and well-organized Jewish community had lived for many centuries.
 Yet another version connects his origin with Afghanistan.
-Daoud Roubani is the name of a folk hero of the Pashtuns, and the similarity of the names is striking.
-The evidence was found by Prof. Walter Fischel, who published an overview of all Judeo-Persian writing from ancient tombstones in Afghanistan, found all over the country, suggesting a Persian-Jewish merchant community, centered in the lost medieval capital of Afghanistan, Firozkoh.
-But we know little beyond the fact of Jewish presence in Afghanistan.
+Daoud Roubani is the name of a folk hero of the Pashtuns; the similarity of the names is notable.
+Scholar Walter J. Fischel, in 1965, published an overview of all Judeo-Persian writing from ancient tombstones in Afghanistan, found all over the country, suggesting the former existence of a Persian-Jewish merchant community centered in the lost medieval capital of Afghanistan, Firozkoh.
+Little is known about the broader history of the Jews in Afghanistan.